The inner child

 Inner literacy, and open source therapy

-Chaptering belongs to the Inner Council's wider philosophy of open source therapy: an approach to healing understood as a process of learning, in which methods are shared transparently so that they can be understood, practised, and ultimately owned by those who engage with them.
-The aim is inner literacy — the capacity to listen inwardly, to recognise what arises, and to participate consciously in one's own unfolding.
-The relationship with the inner child is a lifelong one, and the measure of the work's success is, ultimately, a person's ability to continue it themselves.
+Chaptering belongs to the Inner Council's wider philosophy of open source therapy: healing understood as a process of learning, with methods shared transparently so that they can be understood, practised, and ultimately owned by those who engage with them.
+The practitioner is a guide and a teacher of skills, present while those skills are being established, and oriented from the outset toward becoming unnecessary.